myConsciousness/myConsciousness/README.md

 <!-- MY-BSKY_TIMELINE:START - Do not remove or modify this section -->
 ---

+> Shinya Kato 🤯 @shinyakato.dev 2023-10-11T14:30:29.011Z
+>
+> Yes deck.blue is not open source at least now.
+But we’re exploring ways for community based translation, we will consider about it :)

+---

 > Shinya Kato 🤯 @shinyakato.dev 2023-10-11T07:42:50.801Z
 >
 > App password is secure but generally a very confusing thing.
 We're patient until OAuth is implemented in the official.